American Forts: East

 (1781), near Mooretown

 A Patriot militia defense at a crossing of the Northeast Cape Fear River about ten miles northeast of Wilmington.
-Attacked unsucessfully by the British.
+Attacked unsucessfully by the British in January 1781.

 Topsail Inlet Civil War Camps